 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS").
-They were approved and authorised for issue by the Company's Board of directors on 27 June 2023.
+They were approved and authorised for issue by the Company's Board of directors on 11 October 2024.

-The comparatives are not entirely comparable and reflect the period from 1 May 2021 to 30 April 2022 whilst the current period figures represent the period from 1 May 2022 to 31 December 2022.
-The change in period length was to align the accounting period with the newly acquired subsidiary (see Note 18).
+The comparatives are not entirely comparable and reflect the period from 1 May 2022 to 31 December 2022 whilst the current period figures represent the period from 1 January 2023 to 31 December 2023.
+The change in period length was to align the accounting period with the newly acquired subsidiary.